Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3,400 meters, there are so many things to do in Cusco.

-It probably is no big secret I am a huge fan of authentic markets (check out my guide to beautiful Riga, for example).
+It probably is no big secret I am a huge fan of authentic markets.
 Cusco’s Market, however, is on a whole new level.
 It virtually spans over a whole quarter of the city and people from the whole region come to sell their wares here.
 The name of the market: San Pedro and should have a very high priority on your list of things to do in Cusco!

 San Pedro market is split into a huge hall and many, many stalls and booths in front of it and in the whole quarter around it.
 I do advise you to go exploring a bit – it really gives you the opportunity to breathe in the variety of the Peruvian culture!

 I am somewhat reluctant to put this museum on the list of things to do in Cusco.
 The Museo Inka really feels somewhat outdated.
 The exhibits on displays are, all things considered, nothing all that special.
 If anything, do go because parts of the museum are inside an old palace and some of the interiors survived the ages.
 On a rainy day with lots of spare time, this might still be worth a consideration.
 Avid fans of the Inka culture definitely should go.